-

 This link will take you to the www.medicines.ie which is a non-Roche website.

-Esbriet is an oral medicine approved for the treatment of Idiopathic Pulmonary Fibrosis (IPF) and is available in approximately 40 countries worldwide.
+Esbriet is an oral medicine which contains the active substance pirfenidone and it is used for the treatment of Idiopathic Pulmonary Fibrosis in adults.

 This link will take you to the www.medicines.ie which is a non-Roche website.